-Think about your LLC a year from now: raking in profits and taking North Carolina by storm.
 You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 And we’re not talking about renting office space or paying employees — before you sell a single product, there are startup costs associated with launching an LLC in North Carolina.

-While you’re making plans and dreaming big, make sure that you consider all the possible costs associated with starting an LLC.
+Make sure that you consider all the possible costs associated with starting an LLC.
 To help you out, we’ve compiled the most common North Carolina startup fees here.

 Overall North Carolina LLC Formation Costs